Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-The State Snapshot Dashboard provides insight into a selected State’s performance overall or by topic within a State by comparing it with the national average for the available measures.
+The State Snapshot Dashboard provides insight into a selected state’s performance overall or by topic within a state by comparing it with the national average for the available measures.
 The methods for the State Snapshot are detailed under the section of this report titled State Snapshot Comparisons.

-Figure 13: State Snapshot Performance Meter
+Figure 8: State Snapshot Performance Meter

+Beneath the performance meters is a table that lists the meter score.
+The data table can be filtered by state.
 The user can obtain information about (1) which measures are included in the performance meter score and (2) the average annual percent change, by sorting the Recent Performance column in the “View Underlying Data” table.
-An example is provided in Figure 14.
+An example is provided in Figure 9.
+The state performed better in the most recent data year than it had performed in the past (baseline year) for the “Adult hospital patients who sometimes or never had good communication about medications they received in the hospital” measure.
+The most recent score was 10.6, which is better than its baseline score of 9.6.

-Figure 14: Data Table Underlying the State Snapshot Performance Meter
+Figure 9: Data Table Underlying the State Snapshot Performance Meter

 Data Table Underlying the State Snapshot Performance Meter